Aliases for OGT Gene

 GeneCards Summary for OGT Gene

 OGT (O-Linked N-Acetylglucosamine (GlcNAc) Transferase) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include enzyme activator activity and acetylglucosaminyltransferase activity.
+Diseases associated with OGT include alzheimer disease and diabetes mellitus, noninsulin-dependent.
+Among its related pathways are Glucose / Energy Metabolism and Chromatin organization.
+GO annotations related to this gene include identical protein binding and phosphatidylinositol-3,4,5-trisphosphate binding.
 An important paralog of this gene is TMTC3.

 UniProtKB/Swiss-Prot for OGT Gene